WinterSolid/Kotlin_brushup/README.md

 ```

 ## Interface
 - when you need to define a common set of methods that multiple classes can implement, especially if you require multiple inheritance.
+Interfaces can also inherit from multiple other interfaces to combine behavior

 ```
 interface Drivable {